minhhoccode111/minhhoccode111.github.io/project.md

 ## Legacy

-Such a mess, will refactor later 😆
+Such a mess, will cleanup later 😆

 | Name                | Deploy                                                                 | Repo                                                                     | Concepts                                                                                                                                                                                                                                  |
 | ------------------- | ---------------------------------------------------------------------- | ------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |